 Since the early 1980s, the British ‘yeast community’ has gathered once a year to report on and discuss the new findings that are emerging from this research, gatherings that were eventually badged as British Yeast Group (BYG) meetings.
 The BYG meetings are seen as an important vehicle for early career yeast researchers to present their research as well as a chance to hear the major figures in British yeast research talking about the latest developments from their laboratories

-We are excited that BYG and the Microbiology Society will be jointly organising the 2017 meeting.
-This Focused Meeting will effectively be BYG2017 but with a subtitle of “The versatility of yeasts”.
-The ethos of the BYG remains, ensuring that young yeast researchers (both PhD and postdoc level) from the UK, Ireland or further afield, can present their recent results either through talks or posters.
-These will be alongside a number of keynote talks from the both established and new PIs who use yeast(s) as their model organisms of choice.
-The aim is to illustrate the ‘versatility of yeasts’ in a wide range of fundamental and applied research contexts.
+We are pleased that BYG and the Microbiology Society jointly organised the 2017 meeting.
+This Focused Meeting was effectively BYG2017 but with a subtitle of “The versatility of yeasts”.
+The ethos of the BYG remains, ensuring that young yeast researchers (both PhD and postdoc level) from the UK, Ireland or further afield, could present their recent results either through talks or posters.
+These were alongside a number of keynote talks from the both established and new PIs who use yeast(s) as their model organisms of choice.
+The aim was to illustrate the ‘versatility of yeasts’ in a wide range of fundamental and applied research contexts.

-In working together to run this meeting, we hope to attract a wider range of attendees; those considering working with yeasts, new group leaders and, given the geographic location of the meeting (Canterbury), researchers from France and Belgium and perhaps further afield.
-The meeting is being organised by the Kent Fungal Group, one of the largest collection of yeast researchers in the UK.
+In working together to run this meeting, we hoped to attract a wider range of attendees; those considering working with yeasts, new group leaders and, given the geographic location of the meeting (Canterbury), researchers from France and Belgium and perhaps further afield.
+The meeting was organised by the Kent Fungal Group, one of the largest collection of yeast researchers in the UK.

-This event will take place 11–13 September 2017 at the University of Kent, Canterbury, UK.
+This event took place 11–13 September 2017 at the University of Kent, Canterbury, UK.

 Organising committee: Mick Tuite, Campbell Gourlay, Alessia Buscaino, Chieh Hsu, Tobias Von der Haar and Lee Byrne.

 For any inquiries, please email email@example.com